How To Find A Production Assistant

 Preparing Questions That Reveal Competency

-• Have you operated advanced film cameras and, if so, can you describe a challenging shooting scenario you overcame?
+Have you operated advanced film cameras, and if so, can you describe a challenging shooting scenario you successfully navigated?

-• In your experience with editing software, tell me about a time you worked under tight deadlines to deliver final cuts.
+In your experience with editing software, tell us about a time you worked under tight deadlines to deliver final cuts.

-• Can you provide an example of how you've managed to maintain clear and efficient communication in a fast-paced, multicultural set environment?
+How have you maintained clear and efficient communication on a fast-paced, multicultural set environment?

-1. Give me an instance where you rapidly learned a new piece of technology or software to aid in a production’s needs.
+Give an example of a time you had to quickly learn a new piece of technology or software to meet a production’s needs.

-2. Discuss a situation where you had no prior knowledge of a task but managed to execute it effectively after a brief learning period.
+Describe a situation where you were unfamiliar with a task but still managed to execute it effectively after a brief learning period.

 Role-Playing Scenarios to Gauge on-Set Behavior